english.prescrire.org > Drugs to avoid : 2025 update > Drugs to avoid > Drugs to avoid: 2026 update

 Drugs to avoid

-• Prescrire's assessment of a drug's harm-benefit balance in a given situation is underpinned by a rigorous procedure based on: a systematic and reproducible literature search; data on patient-relevant outcomes; prioritisation of the highest-level evidence; comparison with standard treatment, if one exists; and appraisal of the drug's known, foreseeable and suspected adverse effects.
+• Prescrire's assessment of a drug's harm-benefit balance is underpinned by a rigorous procedure based on: a systematic and reproducible literature search; analysis of data on patient-relevant outcomes; prioritisation of the highest-level evidence; comparison with standard treatment, if one exists; and appraisal of the drug's known, foreseeable and suspected adverse effects.

-• Our 2024 review of drugs to avoid covers all the drugs examined by Prescrire between 2010 and 2023 that are authorised in the European Union or in France.
-It consists of 105 drugs that are more harmful than beneficial in all their approved indications.
+• Our 2026 review of drugs to avoid covers all the drugs examined by Prescrire between 2010 and 2025 that are authorised in the European Union or in France.
+It consists of 108 drugs that have an unfavourable harm-benefit balance in all the clinical situations in which they are authorised.

-• In most situations, when drug therapy appears to be the best course of action, other drugs with a better harm-benefit balance are available.
+• For the patients concerned, when drug therapy appears to be the best course of action, other options with a better harm-benefit balance are available.
 And in some situations, the most prudent option is to forgo drug therapy.

-• Even when seriously ill patients have exhausted all other treatment options, there is no justification for exposing them to drugs with serious adverse effects that have not been shown to improve clinical outcomes.
-It is sometimes acceptable to test such drugs in clinical trials, provided that patients are made fully aware of the uncertainties surrounding the drug's harm-benefit balance, as well as the trial's objectives, through discussions tailored to the patient's level of understanding.
-When such patients choose not to take part in a clinical trial, appropriate support and symptomatic care are called for, to help them cope with the absence of any effective drug-based options that could improve their prognosis or quality of life.
+• Even when seriously ill patients have exhausted all other treatment options, there is no justification for exposing them to a drug with serious adverse effects when it has no demonstrated clinical efficacy.
+It may be acceptable to test such a drug in clinical trials, provided that the patients concerned are made fully aware of the uncertainties surrounding the drug's harm-benefit balance and the reasons for its continued evaluation, through discussions tailored to the patient's level of understanding.
+When such patients choose not to take part in a clinical trial, appropriate support and symptomatic care are called for, to mitigate the absence of any effective drug-based options capable of improving their prognosis or quality of life.

 For more about this year's update: